 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to demand [REP/SEN NAME] speak out against the Trump administration’s deportation of Venezuelan immigrants without due process and against federal court orders.
-Ignoring a federal judge to invoke a wartime power during peacetime raises serious constitutional crisis concerns.
+I’m calling to demand [REP/SEN NAME] speak out against the Trump administration’s deportation of Venezuelan immigrants and work to ensure these individuals be given their rightful due process.

 Thank you for your time and consideration.